Unrelated warrant will bring person of interest in Delphi case back to Indiana

 JOHNSON COUNTY, Ind. – A man considered a person of interest in the murder of two Delphi teens is being sent back to Indiana from Colorado.

 There’s an active warrant for Daniel Nations’ arrest for failing to register as a sex offender in Johnson County, according to Sheriff Doug Cox.
-The sheriff says his office will have to go get him.
+The sheriff says his officers will have to go get him and court records say they have 21 days to do so.

 Last year, authorities arrested Nations in El Paso County, Colorado, where he was accused of threatening hikers on a trail with a hatchet.